Academic departments and programme coordinators

 Organisation of R&D

 The report paid significant attention to the organisation of R&D. It highlighted that the R&D structure lacks clear mandates, levels of responsibility, and a shared understanding of what R&D activities at NMH should encompass and how they should be followed up.
-A draft R&D strategy will soon be distributed for consultation.
+A draft for the R&D strategy has been sent out for consultation and was a topic during thestaff assembly on 8 January 2026.
 This strategy will serve as an important foundational document for the further organisation of R&D activities at NMH.
 The goal is to complete the evaluation and assessment of the R&D organisation in time for the Board to decide at its meeting in March 2026.

 Delegation overview

-Work is also underway to create a comprehensive delegation overview – a consolidated document outlining the roles and responsibilities of various bodies and functions within the organisation.
+There is also created a comprehensive delegation overview – a consolidated document outlining the roles and responsibilities of various bodies and functions within the organisation.
 Currently, this information is scattered across multiple documents adopted at different times.
-The Director's staff is working on this overview, which will be available to all employees.
+The delegation overview is finished and was presented to the Board on 11 Desember 2025.
+(The overview is only in Norwegian for the time beeing)